Are you trying to decide how to enjoy one day in Split? Here is one of a hundred ways on how to spend 24 hours in Split, Croatia, written by a local.

 That’s a real pity, of course.
-A city this large, located in the heart of the Dalmatian coast, just has to have something more to offer, right?
-And Split does, indeed – Split has LOADS of things to do.
-This is a wonderfully historic city, filled with centuries- and sometimes even millennia-old architecture, home to one of the Adriatic’s greatest waterfronts.
-If you’re planning on visiting Split, don’t just rush through.
-Take your time.
-Slow down.
-Set aside at least 24 hours in Split to get to know this magnificent city from up close.
+A large city located in the middle of the Dalmatian coast has to have something more to offer, right?
+And Split does, indeed.
+Split has LOADS of things to do.
+This wonderfully historic city is filled with centuries- and sometimes even millennia-old architecture, home to one of the Adriatic’s greatest waterfronts.
+Split belongs on any Balkan travel itinerary, to say the least.

-Here is one way to spend 24 Hours in Split
+Here is one way to spend 24 hours in Split

 You’ll need a place to let that abundance of cultural wealth and historical facts sink in.
-So, grab a seat at one of the plentiful restaurant and coffee bars in the Old Town.
+So, grab a seat at one of the plentiful restaurants and coffee bars in the Old Town.
 Make sure not to order dessert because you’ll want to get some gelato later on while wandering the Old Town’s alleys.

 Spend the rest of the afternoon simply, spontaneously, exploring the Old Town at your own pace.
-There’s plenty of shopping to be done (head to BreakTime Nautical and tell them we sent you) there and it’s just a bunch of fun wandering through this charming maze of cobbled streets.
+There’s plenty of shopping to be done (head to BreakTime Nautical and tell them we sent you) there, and it’s just a bunch of fun wandering through this charming maze of cobbled streets.